Dr. Susan Lown

 Bio

-Professor Lown has been teaching nursing at USF since 2008.
-Professor Lown’s teaching and professional development activities demonstrate a commitment to providing the most effective and up to date educational experience for every student.
-Her depth of dedication to service, leadership, readily shared wisdom, and advocacy for students is exemplary.
+Professor Lown has been teaching nursing at SF since 2008.
+Her extensive teaching and professional experience demonstrate a strong commitment to providing the most effective educational experience for each student.
+Professor Lown’s dedication to service, leadership, and advocacy for students is exemplary.

 Areas of Interest